getodk/docs/odkx-src/getting-started-2-architect.rst

 :guilabel:`grunt kill all` : Force stops survey, tables and services on the connected device.

-:guilabel:`grunt uninstall` : Uninstall ODK tools from the connected device.
+:guilabel:`grunt uninstall` : Uninstall ODK-X tools from the connected device.

 Next Steps
 -----------------------